hsanchez/hsanchez.github.io/about/index.md

 A description of such areas suggests a process of open exploration.
 Programmers can engage in this alone and together with others.
 By actively investing themselves in such a process, they can intuitively experiment with ideas hands-on and thus unlocking know-how, leading to more confidence in the source code found before their consumption in a development environment (e.g., editors).

 I have a MS in software engineering from [San Jose State University](http://www.sjsu.edu/).
-The focus of my research at San Jose State was on domain analysis and pattern languages.
+The focus of my research at San Jose State was in domain analysis and pattern languages.